MimoshaKabir28/My-project/README.md

-// This is a C-based project that simulates a inventory management system using data structures//
+ This is a C-based project that simulates a inventory management system using data structures.

-//Features//
+Features:

-● Add Product
+1. Add Product
-● Display Products
+2. Display Products
-● Search Product
+3. Search Product
-● Delete Product
+4. Delete Product
-● Undo Delete
+5. Undo Delete
-● Exit
+6. Exit

-//Data structures used//
+Data structures used:

-●Hash Table
+1.Hash Table
-●Stack
+2.Stack

-//Language//
+Language:
 C programming